 Preparing for my IT’S ALL ABOUT FOOD interview with Ellen Ecker Ogden, I reviewed her book, The New Heirloom Garden.
 It’s beautiful.
 It has many recipes using heirloom fruits and vegetables but many are not vegan, and include cream, eggs, butter.
 I can easily veganize most of them using cashew cream for heavy cream, vegan butter and depending on the recipe, there are numerous swaps for eggs.
 I saw her recipe for a Caramelized Leek Tart and had to make it.
-I substituted a number of ingredients to make it not only vegan, but gluten-free and sugar-free.
+I substituted a number of ingredients to make it not only vegan, but gluten-free, oil-free, and sugar-free.

 This recipes takes time but it is so worth it!